-The Company is a lessor to unrelated third parties for certain of its intangible assets to provide customers access to the use the asset over a period of one month to up twelve months.
-The lease payment under the non-cancellable lease period is approximately \$60,000 U.S. dollars for the next twelve months.
+The Company was a lessor to unrelated third parties for certain of its intangible assets to provide customers access to the use the asset over a period of one month to up twelve months.
 The Company does not have any lease related liabilities.
+The Company sold its intangible assets that generate lease income during the year ended September 30, 2023.